 All are called by God from the moment of conception.
 God wants us to know his love and respond freely.
-His plan is a plan for happiness fulfillment.
-God and is revealed to us through Scripture, liturgy, prayer, Sacraments etc. Modern life can distract us and drown out this call.
+His plan is a plan of happiness and fulfilment.
+God is revealed to us through Scripture, liturgy, prayer, the Sacraments etc. Modern life can distract us and drown out this call.
 Therefore, it is so important to spend quiet time with God to hear his voice clearly.